core-wg/core-wg.github.io/index.md

 ### Upcoming Meetings

-We will be having [virtual interim meetings](https://datatracker.ietf.org/meeting/upcoming) on 2024-12-18 and then every other week starting from 2025-01-15 until IETF 122.
+We will be having [virtual interim meetings](https://datatracker.ietf.org/meeting/upcoming) every other week starting from 2025-01-15 until IETF 122.

 <!--We will meet at [IETF 121](https://datatracker.ietf.org/meeting/121/session/core), on 2024-11-05 at 09:30-11:30 UTC-->